 - There is no ‘free’ account type.

-Goodsie has some useful and unique features but if you are looking for really awesome design, you may find it lacking in that aspect.
+Goodsie has some useful and unique features, but if you are looking for a really awesome design, you may find it lacking in that aspect.
 I’m hoping that there will be improvements in this area, hoping that Goodsie will eventually allow designers to play and experiment with the design side of things.

-For the most part, I recommend Goodsie for storekeepers that are looking for a simple easy to use e-commerce service especially, for those that are just starting out in online business and ecommerce.
+For the most part, I recommend Goodsie for storekeepers that are looking for a simple easy to use e-commerce service especially for those that are just starting out in online business and eCommerce.